Yale-Medicaid/Documentation/README.md

 ## Contributing
 If you'd like to contribute to the group's documentation you can install `mkdocs` which allows you to locally test changes before pushing and deploying the markdown and .yml files to GitHub Pages.

-You can use miniconda to create a separate, minimal environment
+From the terminal can use [miniconda](https://docs.anaconda.com/miniconda/) to create a separate minimal environment named "doc_env":

 ```
 conda create -n doc_env
 ```

-and then install mkdocs and mkdocs-materials here
+and install the required mkdocs and mkdocs-materials here:

 ```
 conda install -n doc_env conda-forge::mkdocs